Asylum Lawyer in Chicago

 Asylum is a type of legal protection granted to individuals in the United States who meet certain criteria.
-With our Chicago asylum lawyer’s help, these individuals must prove that they have been persecuted — or fear that they will be persecuted — based on their race, religion, nationality, membership in a particular social group, or political opinion.
+With the help of a Chicago asylum lawyer, these individuals must prove that they have been persecuted — or fear that they will be persecuted — based on their race, religion, nationality, membership in a particular social group, or political opinion.

-Asylum allows foreign nationals to lawfully remain in the United States indefinitely.
 You may seek asylum in Illinois if you are already in the United States or if you are seeking entry into the United States at a port of entry.
 If you are granted asylum, you may be permitted to remain in the United States and will likely be eligible to apply to adjust your status to that of a lawful permanent resident.
-Another benefit of asylum in Illinois is that it is also available to the spouses and children accompanying or following principal asylum applicants.

 Asylum can help people who have been the subjects of persecution, torture or harm in their home countries obtain relief from removal from the United States.
 Asylum relief is based on the definition of “refugee,” which refers to someone who:

 - As a result of a well-founded fear of being persecuted on the basis of race, religion, nationality, political opinion or membership in a particular social group, was outside of his or her native country; and

 - Due to that fear, was unable or unwilling to avail him or herself of the persecution in that country.

 Thus, in order to qualify for asylum, one must establish he or she meets the criteria to be a refugee.